informXR/iXRLibForUnity/README.md

 To get started with the informXR SDK, you'll need to configure your application with the necessary authentication details.

-1. In the Unity UI, click the 'informXR' tab, then 'Configuration'
+1. On the top menu choose `informXR > Configuration`.
 2. Enter the Application ID, Organization ID, and Authorization Secret.
 These can be retrieved from the [informXR Web Application](https://app.informxr.io/).
-     * Organization ID and Authorization Secret: Available under Settings > Organization Codes.
+     * Organization ID and Authorization Secret: Available under `Settings > Organization Codes`.
      * Application ID: Available in the Web Dashboard under your application settings.
      * Follow the visual guides below for clarity.